After her second privacy victory, Meghan Markle calls for a shake-up in the tabloids.

 The newspaper business was ordered to pay hundreds of thousands of pounds in interim legal expenses and to run a front-page statement congratulating her on her legal triumph, according to the judge.

-However, the decision was put on hold while the paper appealed the decision.
+The decision was put on hold while the newspaper argued that the court was wrong to find in Meghan’s favor without a full trial.

 The letter’s contents were “personal, private, and not subjects of real public interest,” according to the three Court of Appeal justices in London who agreed with the lower court judge.